-featuring Bryce Dessner (The National), Shara Worden (My Brightest Diamond), Owen Pallett (Final Fantasy) & Nico Muhly
+featuring Bryce Dessner (The National), Shara Nova (My Brightest Diamond), Owen Pallett (Final Fantasy) & Nico Muhly

 produced by Bryce Dessner